-The Wild takes place on a spectacular private estate deep in the Balingup hills.
-Gates open at noon on December 30th and the main stage will start rocking at 4pm.
-The last act will finish at about 8pm on January 1st.
-Everyone will need to be offsite by midday on Wednesday the 2nd.
+The Wild Campout is situated amongst a spectacular private estate deep in the Balingup hills.
+Gates open at 12pm on December 30 and the mainstage music kicks off at 4pm.
+From there the last act will wrap it up at around 8pm on January 1, with everyone expected offsite by 12pm January 2.

-Please make sure you read the following information so that you’re in the know.
-If you have any questions fee free to ask us.
+Please make sure you read the following information so that you’re in the know, and please if you have any questions fee free to ask us!

-First aid is available 24/7.
-Please refer to the site map for the medical tent location.
-We have dedicated medical staff, camp rangers, event Security and Volunteers across the site so please reach out if in need.
+First aid will be on-hand 24/7 – please refer to the site map for the medical tent location.
+We have dedicated medical staff, camp rangers, event security and volunteers across the site so please reach out if in need.
 Our medical and security staff take will take a no-judgement approach, so please head to them straight away if you feel like anything is amiss or a friend is in trouble.

-Toilets are located throughout the event site and camping ground.
-Their locations will be clearly signed and also marked on the site map.
-Please don’t have a sneaky wee in the bushes, keep it clean.
+Toilets are located throughout the event site and camping ground, clearly signed and on the site map, please try to avoid running into the bushes and keep it clean.

 Banned Items (what not to bring)

-Fire: flares, fireworks, sparklers, candles, campfires, you name it, if it involves a flame it is categorically prohibited.
+– FIRE: Flares, fireworks, sparklers, candles, campfires… If it involves a flame it is categorically prohibited.
 There will be a total fire ban both day and night.

-Illicit Substances & Illegal Weapons: all items that are deemed dangerous by staff or camp rangers and illegal items will be confiscated and may result in your ejection from the campout.
+– ILLICIT SUBSTANCES/WEAPONS: All items deemed dangerous by staff or rangers will be confiscated and result in ejection from the Campout.

-We will inspect all goods and vehicles entering the site at the gate before entry so please be mindful when planning your trip.
+We will be inspecting vehicles upon arrival at the site, so please be mindful when planning your trip.

 Camping for the full 3 days is included in the cost of your event ticket.
-You can set up camp from Sunday 30th December at 12pm.
-You must be packed up and leave the venue no later than 12pm, Wednesday 2nd January.
+You can set up camp from 12pm on December 30, and we ask you are packed up and out of the venue no later than 12pm January 2.

 Campervans, motorhomes and caravans are welcome however, all flammables must be removed before the event, including gas bottles.
 Please also note you are not guaranteed to camp near your friends in a campervan or caravan, so please try to arrive with all of your friends at the same time to ensure you’re close together.